-Appendix IX-B: Parental Permission Form for Volunteers Under Age 18
+Appendix VII-B: Parental Permission Form for Volunteers Under Age 18

-Volunteers are important to the success of the GHBML and to the delivery of services to the Francestown com- munity.
+Volunteers are important to the success of the GHBML and to the delivery of services to the Francestown community.
 The Library and its staff value the time and commitment of citizens who volunteer.
 Volunteers help, under the direction of the staff, to provide support in implementing the mission and programs of the Library.
 Please read the entire "Library Volunteers" section of the General Policy.

-I, , give permission for my son/daughter to volunteer sh nelving books and/or moving furniture and books for the George Holme es Bixby Memorial Library.
-I will not hold the Library or the Town of Francestown liable for any injuries he/she may sustain while volunteering.
+I, \\\\\\, give permission for my child to volunteer shelving books and/or moving furniture and books for the George Holmes Bixby Memorial Library.
+I will not hold the Library or the Town of Francestown liable for any injuries they may sustain while volunteering.
 I have read, and agree with, the "Library Volunteers" section of the General Policy (available online or at the circulation desk.)